-- Emergency response: How fast do FRS have to arrive at the location in order to act efficiently?
+- Emergency response: How fast do fire and rescue services have to arrive at the location in order to act efficiently?

-- Functional strength: How much personnel does the fire brigade require on arrival to combat the scenario effectively?
+- Functional strength: How much personnel does the fire department require on arrival to combat the scenario effectively?

 - Technology: Which firefighting equipment (e.g. constructional fire protection, fire engines, technology, specific devices) are required to master the planning scenario?

-With our analysis platform Premergency you can simulate a diverse quantity of planning scenarios and compare them to each other.
-This way you can create your Integrated Risk Management Plan simply with mouse click.
+With our analytics platform Premergency you can simulate a diverse quantity of planning scenarios and compare them to each other.
+This way you can create your pre-plan simply with only a few mouse clicks.

 Desired condition of local fire protection

-The desired condition of Risk Management Planning can now be derived of the assigned planning scenarios.
+The desired condition of pre-planning can now be derived from the assigned planning scenarios.
 Finally, only simultaneous damage events have to be assessed stochastically.

-An example: Let’s assume the local fire brigade has reason to assume that, in a planning scenario for the local motorway, an efficient damage control can only be achieved by using at least 4000 liter of extinguishing water within the first 5 minutes after fire emergence.
+An example: Let’s assume the local fire department has reason to believe that, in a planning scenario for the local motorway, an efficient damage control can only be achieved by using at least 4000 liters of extinguishing water within the first 5 minutes after fire emergence.
 Thus, a possible solution could be to station a water tender vehicle near the motorway (reduced drive time).
 Similar thoughts can be made to plan functional strength.
 The possible simultaneousness of deployments (e.g. in larger cities) may require several vehicles and a larger functional strength.